Kourtney Kardashian & Younes Bendjima Broke Up Over ‘Maturity Issues, Per ‘Us Weekly’

 Kourtney Kardashian and Younes Bendjima’s split was announced last week.
 However, fans were unclear about why the couple decided to call it quits.
 Now, sources are dishing the details on the big breakup.

-According to a recent report by Us Weekly Magazine, Kourtney Kardashian was the one to pull the plug on the relationship with Younes Bendjima, and there were a “number of reasons” why the romance just wasn’t working out.
+According to a recent report by Us Weekly magazine, Kourtney Kardashian was the one to pull the plug on the relationship with Younes Bendjima, and there were a “number of reasons” why the romance just wasn’t working out.
 However, the biggest issue the couple faced was Younes’ immaturity.

 “There’s little chance of Kourtney and Younes getting back together.
 He’d have to grow up.
 There were a number of reasons it didn’t work, but at the end of the day the main reason was a maturity issue,” an insider told the magazine about the split.